"Prove to Me Why You Don't Follow Paul, and Only Follow Jesus"

 One of the key reasons for Paul’s demise is that when read carefully, Apostle John’s writings are all critical of Paul.
 Let's review in the order of their release.
 Revelation came first (highly critical).
 Then the Gospel of John came.
 It was highly critical in doctrine, if you knew pisteuos eis in John 3;16 and everywhere else in John means obey unto, not believe in.
 And then John’s letters talk negatively indirectly of Paul’s doctrine, especially where Paul in 2 passages says that Jesus only appeared to be a man, etc.

-In sum, because all John’s writings underscore faith and works and the continuity of the Law, we can deduce Paul’s churches came under John’s sway.
+In sum, because all John’s writings underscore faith and works and obeying Jesus including on the continuity of the Law, we can deduce Paul’s churches came under John’s sway.
 For those views predominated in what previously were Paul’s missionary churches.
 See Apostle John was Critical of Paul.

 Hence, when the Bible was assembled under Constantine’s orders, Paul’s letters for the first time appeared immediately after the gospels, instead of at the end, as they had last been often positioned.
 At the same time, the Ebionite early leaders of the church were now called heretics.
 This was true even though for the first 300 years, the Ebionite Hebrew version of Matthew was repeatedly quoted as a 5th Gospel.
 But the fact the Ebionites rejected Paul was too well known, and hence now in the era of Constantine the Ebionites had to be vilified as heretics.
 See Ebionites.